-Best book for mystics: Breaking the Habit of Being Yourself: How to Lose Your Mind and Create a New One by Joe Dispenza
+Best Spirituality Book for Depression: Breaking the Habit of Being Yourself: How to Lose Your Mind and Create a New One by Joe Dispenza

 Breaking the Habit of Being Yourself discusses the science of reforming one’s brain in order to create a more positive life experience.

-In it, the author cities a study showing that when people use both emotion and conscious intention, they are able to change their very DNA.
+In Breaking the Habit of Being Yourself, the author cities a study showing that when people use both emotion and conscious intention, they are able to change their very DNA.

 He also relates the story of his daughter, who manifested her dream trip to Italy exactly as she wanted it to be through visualization.